Contents

 1. Use in Code:

-``swift let service = try CloudKitService( containerIdentifier: "iCloud.com.example.MyApp", apiToken: ProcessInfo.processInfo.environment["CLOUDKIT_API_TOKEN"]! ) ``
+``swift let credentials = try Credentials( apiAuth: APICredentials( apiToken: ProcessInfo.processInfo.environment["CLOUDKIT_API_TOKEN"]! ) ) let service = CloudKitService( containerIdentifier: "iCloud.com.example.MyApp", credentials: credentials ) ``

 Web Authentication

-Web authentication enables user-specific operations and requires both an API token and a web authentication token obtained through CloudKit JS authentication.
+Web authentication enables user-specific operations and requires both an API token and a web authentication token.
+The token can be obtained either through CloudKit JS authentication (browser flow) or from an iOS/macOS app via CKFetchWebAuthTokenOperation, which exchanges the user's existing iCloud session for a token your backend can use.

 containerIdentifier: "iCloud.com.example.MyApp",